dfrojas/dfrojas.github.io/index.markdown

 # Hey there!
 I'm Diego Fernando Rojas.

 ### A software engineer, diver, and (soon) an electronic producer music from Colombia 🇨🇴
-### currently living between Barcelona 🇪🇸, Berlin 🇩🇪, and Cali 🇨🇴
+### currently living between Barcelona 🇪🇸 and Cali 🇨🇴
 <br>

 </div>